Here's pro streamer Sonja Reid's setup — and how it can boost your WFH game | CNN Underscored

 For pro-level podcasting at home: Audio-Technica AT2035 microphone ($149; bhphotovideo.com)

-Reid began talks for her podcast, “Good Game, Nice Try,” early in 2020, with plans to shoot the show — which includes interviews with gaming personalities and occasional check-ins from Conan O’Brien himself — in a proper studio.
+Reid began talks for her podcast, “Good Game Nice Try,” early in 2020, with plans to shoot the show — which includes interviews with gaming personalities and occasional check-ins from Conan O’Brien himself — in a proper studio.
 Then a little thing called the pandemic hit, forcing the team to switch gears.
 Fortunately for Reid, she already had the microphone she needed to record a professional-quality podcast from home.

 “Having a condenser mic before the pandemic feels like I’m hanging on to diamonds,” says Reid.
 “Because trying to get anything between workout equipment [and] cameras, it was insane.
 It was impossible to get anything.
 So, yeah, I was definitely well prepared going in, unintentionally.”

 The AT2035 is a top-selling and well-regarded microphone, thanks to its crisp recording quality, strong noise isolation and a high-pass filter mode that can cut out unwanted background rumbles.
-Condenser microphones, such as the AT2035 and our top microphone pick in the Blue Yeti, are generally considered more ideal for capturing more nuanced sounds (such as spoken dialogue) than the dynamic microphones you’ll see on stage at a concert.
+Condenser microphones, such as the AT2035 and our top microphone pick in the Blue Yeti, are generally considered more ideal for capturing nuanced sounds (such as spoken dialogue) than the dynamic microphones you’ll see on stage at a concert.
 As such, they’re a fixture in podcast studios and personal streaming setups alike.

 Just for fun: Oculus Quest 2 ($299; amazon.com)

-Reid is a longtime virtual reality enthusiast whose love for the technology goes back to 2016, when the first consumer VR headsets were big, bulky and needed an expensive and powerful computer to function.
+Reid is a longtime virtual reality enthusiast whose love for the technology goes back to 2016, when the first consumer VR headsets were big and bulky and needed an expensive and powerful computer to function.
 Needless to say, she loves her Oculus Quest 2, which eliminates all the wires and sensors for a pick-up-and-play VR experience that has become her favorite social activity as of late.

 “I would say [one of my] top three favorite things in the world is putting people in VR for the first time who have never had an experience with it, because at this point it’s so intuitive,” says Reid.
 “I just threw somebody’s mom [in] it for the first time and just seeing how quickly they can pick it up… She actually did the best in Beat Saber out of all of us.”